Khushi-7git/calculator/README.md

 # calculator
-This is a simple calculator
+This is a calculator with bassic functions.